 The Japanese art of Ikebana represents another connection between flowers and the elements in Japan.
 In this case the flowers represent the elements in space at one point in time.
 The book ‘Heaven and Earth are Flowers – Reflections on Ikebana and Buddhism‘ (Stamm 2010) discusses the six great elements of earth, air, fire, water, space and consciousness in the context of selecting and arranging flowers Japanese style.

 The cherry blossom season, and associated viewing parties (hanami), have been described as one of the most remarkable natural events in Japan.
 It would have to be high on the list and certainly generates intense interest for Japanese people and visitors alike.
 The short period available for viewing focuses both attention and activities.
+In 2018 I was fortunate to experience a hanami in Kyoto with my sister Ruth and see Sakura in many places.
 In general flowers are valued highly in Japan.
 To appreciate and experience their beauty to the fullest, space, time and the elements are an important part of the story.

 In December 2017 I came across another blog post about flowers and time in Japan, in this case in relation to the work ‘Shobogenzo‘ by Dogen, a major figure in the history of Soto Zen Buddhism.
 This is the quote from the post ‘Time of flower‘.